gomstory/MoonBase/frontend/README.md

 ```

 The command will builds the app for production to the `build` folder.\

-It correctly bundles React in production mode and optimizes the build for the best performance.
+## How to use MoonBase app

-## How to use MoonBase
+There are 2 tabs in when you running app:

 #### `Buy Tab`

 1. Click `buy` tab.
-2. Add amount to buy in `Amount to buy (THBT)` input.
+2. Add amount at `Amount to buy (THBT)` input.
 3. Application will automatic callculate MOON coin in `Amount MOON` input, coin is depend on current MOON rate.
-4. Press `buy` button to buy coin, the history will be shown in history tab
+4. Press `buy` button to buy coin, buying history will be shown in history tab
 5. if complete, Application will redirect to Success page.
 6. if not, Application will redirect to Error page.